 3. Steve Jobs started wearing his signature black turtleneck because his employees didn’t want to wear a company uniform.

 The sleekness of Apple’s product design translated to Jobs’s well-known wardrobe.
 The majority of pictures of Jobs show him in a black turtleneck paired with jeans and sneakers.
 He didn’t wear just any black turtleneck—the famous top was by the innovative Japanese designer Issey Miyake.

-Jobs was originally inspired to start dressing in uniform when he visited the Tokyo headquarters of Sony in the '80s and admired the minimalist Miyake-designed uniforms the employees wore.
-Jobs loved the uniforms so much, in fact, that he commissioned Miyake to design uniforms for Apple, but his employees hated the idea.
+Jobs was originally inspired to start dressing in uniform when he visited the Tokyo headquarters of Sony in the ’80s and admired the minimalist Miyake-designed uniforms the employees wore.
+He loved the uniforms so much, in fact, that he commissioned Miyake to design uniforms for Apple, but his employees hated the idea.
 Jobs compromised by adopting the signature Miyake turtleneck.
 He owned around 100 of them, and while the exact style he wore was discontinued after his death, Miyake later released a similar black turtleneck as an homage to the unlikely fashion influencer.

 4. Steve Jobs didn’t have some of the technological savvy you might expect.

 While he forever changed the world of technology, to his colleagues, Jobs was better known for his business savvy and creativity than his technical prowess.
 Steve Wozniak, who co-founded Apple with Jobs and stepped down in 1985, once said, “He did not know technology.
 He’d never designed anything as a hardware engineer, and he didn’t know software.
 He wanted to be important, and the important people are always the business people.
 So that’s what he wanted to do.”

 5. Steve Jobs’s earliest computer was recently auctioned for nearly $500,000.